ratt-ru/tw-source-finder/README.md

 $$o* = o_d + m_c * o_c$$

+**get_galaxy_parameters**

-Get_galaxy_parameters integrates the signal contained within specified polygon areas of a radio astronomy image to derive integrated flux densities and other parameters of a radio source.
+Integrates the signal contained within specified polygon areas of a radio astronomy image to derive integrated flux densities and other parameters of a radio source.

 Requirements